I Love The Mountains | Round With Orff Arrangement, Motions, and Creating

 Ukulele Seasonal Playalongs from Easy to Extreme

-I’m always ok with exchanging a seven chord for a triad.
+• I’m always ok with exchanging a seven chord for a triad.
 If a song has G7 and you know G, substitute.
+(Exchanging major and minor chords will not work.
+For example, Am and A sound very different)

 Continue reading “Ukulele Seasonal Playalongs from Easy to Extreme”

 In 1981, the UN (United Nations) General Assembly established the International Day of Peace.
 Annually, it is observed around the world on September 21.
-The 2021 theme is “RECOVERING BETTER FOR AN EQUITABLE AND SUSTAINABLE WORLD.”
+Each year a new theme is chosen.

 Themes through the years include climate action, human rights, education for all, human dignity, peace and democracy, and many more.